They went to an abandoned home to smoke weed. Inside, they found a tiger.

 Officers tranquilized the large cat, pulled it out using a wrecker and transferred it to an animal shelter.

-"They are basically a loaded gun pointed at anyone that encounters them," she said.
-"They can be extremely dangerous."
+The animal will, at least for now, be one of three tigers and roughly 800 other rescued animals at the Cleveland Amory Black Beauty Ranch in the Texas community of Murchison, the Humane Society said.

+"The ranch has a five-acre, naturally wooded habitat complex that emulates a native environment and that will be the tiger's new home pending a decision about permanent custody," the Humane Society said.

-The case is still under investigation and it's unclear if the owner will face any charges.
+The case is still under investigation and it's unclear if the tiger's owner will face any charges.

 Related Content